History of Alicante: Phoenician trading city

 Iberian ceramics.
-Archaeological site of Tossal de Manises, ancient iberian-carthaginese-roman city of Akra-Leuke or Lucentum.
+Archaeological site of Tossal de Manises, ancient Iberian-Carthaginian-Roman settlement of Akra-Leuke or Lucentum.
 Now at the Archaeological Museum of Alicante.

 Phoenician traders began commercial exchanges with the native Iberians of the eastern coast of Spain in the 8th century BC. and had established coastal settlements as far north as the lower River Segura valley in the province of Alicante.
 By the 7th century BC Phoenicians were introducing the Phoenician alphabet, iron working and the pottery wheel to the Iberians.
 During the 6th century BC Phocaean Greeks established small trading ports on the coast, Recent excavations of a small, native Iberian coastal trading center at La Picola (Santa Pola) in Alicante province reveal enough Greek architectural elements to suggest a Greek presence at the site.

 The Phoenicians founded a trading post at Tossal de Manises, while a settlement at La Fonteta, 28 km south of Alicante, was one of the most important Phoenician cities in the western Mediterranean.
 It was situated on the right bank of the River Segura estuary on the coast, a strategic position that permitted it to control trade and access to the region's mineral resources through connections it maintained with native Iberian communities.
 The habitation is surrounded by a defensive wall, punctuated by towers, dating from approximately the first half of the 8th century to the middle of the 6th century BC.